jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [4] "Other Offenses"    "Sex Offense"       "Weapons Offense"
 ```

 Running the above code returns the same results as if we didn't include the parentheses.
-The usefulness of parentheses comes when combining it with the `|` symbol to be able to check "(X|Y) Z"), or the X or Y and must be followed by Z.
+The usefulness of parentheses comes when combining it with the `|` symbol to be able to check "(X|Y) Z"), which says, "look for either X or Y which must be followed by Z".

 Running just "(Offense)" returns values for multiple types of offenses.
 Let's say we just care about Drug and Weapon Offenses.
 We can search for "Offense" normally and combine `()` and `|` to say "search for either the word "Drug" or the word "Family" and they should be followed by the word "Offense".